Murataydinunimi/dbt_gostudent/README.md

 ## INTRODUCTION
-The dbt models in this projects run on a postgres image.
+The dbt models in this project run on a postgres image.
 The project also make us of a pgadmin image where we are more flexible in creating our transformations.
 We have a medallion-like data architecture that follows the following structure:

 ![data_architecture](https://github.com/user-attachments/assets/9ac67c82-4989-49a9-aff0-6272231a4858)